 Manuscript types

-- Scientific Prospectus: The Scientific Prospectus outlines: the expedition background and objectives; drilling, coring, and logging strategies; proposed drill site descriptions; expedition risks and contingency planning; and sample; and data sharing strategies.
-It outlines how the expedition contributes to the vision provided by the "2050 Science Framework: Exploring Earth by Scientific Ocean Drilling".
-The Scientific Prospectus is typically published one year before an expedition and forms the basis for calls for the scientific community to participate in the expedition.
+• Scientific Prospectus: scientific prospectus papers cover the expedition background and objectives; drilling, coring, and logging strategies; proposed drill site descriptions; expedition risks and contingency planning; and sample and data sharing strategies.
+They outline how the expedition contributes to the vision provided by the "2050 Science Framework: Exploring Earth by Scientific Ocean Drilling".
+A scientific prospectus is typically published 1 year before an expedition and forms the basis for calls for the scientific community to participate in the expedition.
+The title of these papers must be formatted as follows: IODP3 Expedition XXX "title of the expedition": Scientific Prospectus.
+Here, "XXX" and "title of the expedition" need to be replaced by the corresponding expedition number and title (e.g. IODP3 Expedition 502 "Impact of petit-spot magmatism on subduction zone seismicity and the global geochemical cycle": Scientific Prospectus).

-- Expedition Summary: The Expedition Summary expands the scientific background and expedition objectives defined in the Scientific Prospectus; describes drilling, coring, and logging operations; presents principal standard measurements results for each drilling/coring site; and assesses the achievement of expedition objectives.
-It is typically published two months after the end of expedition operations.
+• Expedition Summary: an expedition summary expands the scientific background and expedition objectives defined in the scientific prospectus; describes drilling, coring, and logging operations; presents principal standard measurements results for each drilling/coring site; and assesses the achievement of expedition objectives.
+It is typically published 2 months after the end of expedition operations.
+The title of these papers must be formatted as follows: IODP3 Expedition XXX "title of the expedition": Expedition Summary.
+Here, "XXX" and "title of the expedition" need to be replaced by the corresponding expedition number and title.

-- Methods and Site Reports: This consists of a methods section describing shipboard measurement methods, and individual site reports.
+• Site Reports: these manuscripts are individual site reports.
 Each site report presents the site operations and shipboard results for core descriptions and micropaleontology/biostratigraphy, organic and inorganic geochemistry, microbiology, paleomagnetism, and physical properties analyses, plus downhole measurements and other disciplines, as applicable.
-It is published at the end of the one-year data moratorium.
+The site reports are published at the end of the one-year data moratorium at the same time as the methods.
+The title must be formatted as follows: IODP3 Expedition XXX "title of the expedition": Site YYYY.
+Here, "XXX" and "title of the expedition" need to be replaced by the corresponding expedition number and title with the main words starting with a capital letter, and "YYYY" needs to be replaced by the site number.

 IODP3 SPARC expeditions

-- Scientific Prospectus: The Scientific Prospectus outlines: the scientific background to the SPARC; its objectives and how they relate to the ambitions of the 2050 Science Framework; the scientific ocean drilling legacy resources planned to be used by the SPARC; the analytical techniques and methods planned to be employed; sampling and data collection strategies; risks and contingency planning; and plans for sample and data sharing.
+• Scientific Prospectus: the scientific prospectus outlines the scientific background to the SPARC, its objectives and how they relate to the ambitions of the 2050 Science Framework, the scientific ocean drilling legacy resources planned to be used by the SPARC, the analytical techniques and methods planned to be employed, sampling and data collection strategies, risks and contingency planning, and plans for sample and data sharing.
 It is published immediately after funding for the SPARC is confirmed and forms the basis for calls for the scientific community to participate in the SPARC.
+The title of these papers must be formatted as follows: IODP3 SPARC Expedition XXXS "title of the expedition": Scientific Prospectus.
+Here, "XXXS" and "title of the expedition" need to be replaced by the corresponding expedition number and title.

-- Expedition Summary: It expands upon the background and SPARC objectives defined in the Scientific Prospectus; describes interdisciplinary methodological approaches employed; presents principal results obtained to date; and assesses progress towards achieving the SPARC objectives.
+• Expedition Summary: the expedition summary expands upon the background and SPARC objectives defined in the scientific prospectus, describes interdisciplinary methodological approaches employed, presents principal results obtained to date, and assesses progress towards achieving the SPARC objectives.
 It is published no later than 18 months after the SPARC start date.
+The title of these papers must be formatted as follows: IODP3 SPARC Expedition XXXS "title of the expedition": Expedition Summary.
+Here, "XXXS" and "title of the expedition" need to be replaced by the corresponding expedition number and title.

 Corrigenda